Author Archives: Julie Nelson

 Book Group: The Hidden Lamp

 Starting in June 2024, the GBZC Book Discussion Group is reading and discussing The Hidden Lamp: Stories from Twenty-Five Centuries of Awakened Women, edited by Zenshin Florence Caplow and Reigetsu Susan Moon.
-Meetings are held approximately monthly on Sunday evernings from 7:30-8:30pm via zoom.
+Meetings are held approximately monthly on Sunday evenings from 7:30-8:30pm via zoom.
 There is no charge, though donations are always welcome.
 See the Instructions Document for the upcoming schedule and more information.

 September 2024 Sesshin